-When our Drumming Machine was getting ready, we’ve noticed a lack of a decent sequencer to control it properly.
-We wanted something as immediate and obvious like the Perc itself.
+When our Drumming Machine was getting ready, we noticed a lack of a decent sequencer to control it properly.
+We wanted something as immediate and obvious as the Perc itself.
 And opulent too.
-High quality plastic is always a good choice.
+High-quality plastic is always a good choice.
 But then, wood is so beautiful!
 One more thing that was concerning us.
 Why sixteen steps only concomitantly?
-We needed hands on control with a visual feedback on much more than this.
+We needed hands-on control with visual feedback on much more than this.
 That’s how the Seq idea came up.
 And as it goes with the Polyend team, we were enjoying the quality time with the first prototypes soon after that.

-Our rangy and handsome sequencer was officially announced together with the first version of Poly Eurorack module.
-A digital gateway to analog voltage world.
-A separate instrument which originally was thought as an internal part of our sequencer.
-But as the Seq body was made from this beautiful piece of wood, we didn’t really enjoyed all these multiple physical CV outputs ports piercing it.
-And so the Seq and Poly emerged as a couple which could be used as well together and separately.
+Our rangy and handsome sequencer was officially announced together with the first version of the Poly Eurorack module.
+A digital gateway to the analog voltage world.
+A separate instrument that originally was thought of as an internal part of our sequencer.
+But as the Seq body was made from this beautiful piece of wood, we didn’t really enjoy all these multiple physical CV outputs ports piercing it.
+And so the Seq and Poly emerged as a couple that could be used as well together and separately.
 These two instruments were designed with some non-digital musical devices in mind.
 For a reason.
-Our goal was to implement features that made them playable and fun to use as possible.
+Our goal was to implement features that made them as playable and fun to use as possible.
 With the learning curve and menu diving stripped to the minimum.

 With all these tracks and steps right in front of you.
-Our intuitive to use polyphonic hardware step sequencer was given to you as a heart of your creativity.
+Our intuitive polyphonic hardware step sequencer was given to you as the heart of your creativity.
 With time, the initial drum sequencer idea has evolved into an instrument that made it easy to set up and even easier to create rhythms, chords, and melodies too.
-All of the its features were carefully picked to give you the quickest and most natural way to bring your ideas to light.
-With most of the functions available directly from the front panel you couldn’t get lost.
-Nor loose your musical flow.
+All of its features were carefully picked to give you the quickest and most natural way to bring your ideas to light.
+With most of the functions available directly from the front panel, you couldn’t get lost.
+Nor lose your musical flow.

 We’ve enclosed Seq’s powerful functionality within the highest quality aluminum and wooden housing.
 It was designed for you to be inspired and, most importantly, to fully enjoy the process of creation.
 Equipped with a wide array of inputs and outputs.
 Allowed easy communication with other applications or devices of every era and genre.
 Sequences could be created step by step.
 Or recorded in real-time using external MIDI controllers.
 All this in a user-friendly fashion.